MatthiasWiesner/vaulty/README.md

 Commands:
-  backup-s3-bucket     download all bucket objects and upload them to a... delete-archives      delete archives from glacier vault get-job-output       get a glacier vault job's output get-vault-inventory  list glacier vault's archives get-vault-jobs       list all open glacier vault's jobs
+  backup-s3-bucket     download all bucket objects and upload them to a... delete-archives      delete archives and the vault from glacier vault get-job-output       get a glacier vault job's output get-vault-inventory  list glacier vault's archives get-vault-jobs       list all open glacier vault's jobs